camdouglas/DeSciDe/README.md

 - `file_directory`: Directory for saving the output files.
 Defaults to NULL.
 - `export_format`: Format for export ("csv", "tsv", "excel").
 Defaults to "csv".

+### Testing
+Due to API rate limits and the potentially long duration of some tests, certain tests are skipped on CRAN using the skip_on_cran() function from the testthat package.
+These tests are designed to run in local environments and CI/CD pipelines where the environment variable NOT_CRAN is set to "true".

+To run all tests locally, set the environment variable as follows:

+    NOT_CRAN=true R CMD check

 Authors
 -------